arpit-agr/v3-arpit-codes/src/content/blog/testing-in-forced-colors-mode.md

 Regarding Windows High Contrast mode, as highlighted on the [Microsoft Edge Blog](https://blogs.windows.com/msedgedev/2020/09/17/styling-for-windows-high-contrast-with-new-standards-for-forced-colors/):

-> The name “high contrast” is actually a misnomer—users can set their theme colors to whatever they prefer, including themes that result in _lower_ than common contrast levels.
+> The name "high contrast" is actually a misnomer—users can set their theme colors to whatever they prefer, including themes that result in _lower_ than common contrast levels.

 ```css
 @media (forced-colors: active) {